 Ballantyne had previously reached number 5 in the Fab Forty of February 13th, with I Can't Express It (which was also a Caroline 'Hot Shot') while Can't Help Thinking About Me had peaked at number 14 on Feb 20th.
 I recall not having sufficient pocket money at the time to buy Can't Help Thinking About Me, and later spent years searching for and eventually finding, a secondhand copy.

 The Co-op Memorial Hall where the Target Club was based, used to be in Paul's Row, a part of High Wycombe long-since demolished.
 As I recall, the hall was not huge.
 It was in one of those nice old buildings that formed the heart of a town.
 You know, the ones that trendy Sixties architects ripped out in their hundreds and replaced them with soulless concrete edifices.
 It's likely the Target Club was merely a disco and that there wasn't really room on the small stage to accommodate a band.
 It's since occurred to me that I once appeared on that stage in a talent contest as a kid.
 Oo-er, I've appeared on the same stage as Bowie!
-It was funny at the time, going into the 'Target Club', because I had attended functions in that hall countless times throughout my childhood.
+It was funny at the time, going into the 'Target Club', because I had attended functions in that old hall countless times throughout my childhood.
 Now here it was with groovy lights (and probably oil slides), DJs and music.

 After the two Davids chatted to Earl, they came off stage and signed autographs.
 I do recall very clearly that nobody else apart from myself and my friend and Knees Club Official, Lynn was in the slightest bit interested in obtaining their autographs.
-They may have been in the Fab Forty, but we did not have to fight anyone off to get to them!
+They may have been in the Fab Forty, but we did not have to fight anyone off to get near them!
 It's very likely that the main reason Lynn and I had gone to the Target was because there was the strong Radio London connection.
 To us, Bowie and Ballantyne, having been in the Fab Forty, were huge stars,.
 Even better, they were accompanied by a Big L DJ, although I don't believe Earl's actual DJ-ing that evening extended beyond introducing his guests.

 My memory is good, but not that good.
 It was certainly only a promotional visit.
 Although I did a number of Radio London promos with Bowie, I never shared a 'live' stage with him.
 More's the pity.
 I always thought he was a very charismatic performer, even in the days of the beehive hairdo and the outrageously large flares made of lining material more like a flamenco dancer's skirt than a pair of trousers.